 A public information service that collects statistical information on Norwegian mass media from a variety of organizations and sources.
 Medianorway serves as an information service to the Norwegian research community and the general public.
 Publishes comprehensive information online.

 The Media Council is part of the Danish Film Institute.
 Its primary task is to classify films and DVD’s for children over respectively 11 and 15 years of age.
 It has also an obligation to inform about children’s use of films and computer games.
 Publishes reports on children, youth and computer games.
 Information in English about the Media Council for Children and Young People.

-Annual reports on the Danish media development.
-Full reports in Danish.
-Extensive summaries in English are available here.
+The main reports on the Danish media development are published in Danish, with summaries in English available for download.

 Administrative body under The Ministry of Culture.
 The authority monitors and regulates market conditions in the newspaper and broadcasting industries, examines and classifies films and video and other visual products (including computer and video games), is licensing authority for local radio and television and other broadcasting, administers subsidies for the press and other media subsidies schemes, etc. Publishes reports on the media market, economy and ownership on the Norwegian market.

 The Authority’s media database (Mediedatabasen) provides an overview of the Norwegian media companies active on the newspaper, radio and TV markets (in Norwegian).